 Easily customized to your liking!

-- substitute whole wheat flour and semolina for gluten-free flour
+- substitute whole wheat flour, and semolina for a gluten-free flour

 - substitute sugar with jaggery

-- add other nuts like – chopped cashews, pumpkin seeds, edible gum, and pine-nuts.
+- for additional flavor add extra nuts like – chopped cashews, pumpkin seeds, edible gum, and pine-nuts.

 While you are here, also check these delicacies –

 - Sabudana ladoo,